Teevity/ice/README.md

           ice.owneraccount.account2=account3,account4
           ice.owneraccount.account5=account6

     2.3 If you need to poll reservation capacity of different accounts, set up IAM roles.
-Then specify the assumed role in ice.properties.
+Then specify the assumed roles and external ids in ice.properties.
 For example, if assumed role "ice" is used: ice.owneraccount.account1.role=ice
           ice.owneraccount.account2.role=ice
           ice.owneraccount.account5.role=ice
+        If you use external id too, specify it like following: ice.owneraccount.account1.externalId=

 3. On-demand instance cost alert